TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-3.md

 ## Specification
 <!--The technical specification should describe the standard in detail.
 The specification should be detailed enough to allow competing, interoperable implementations. -->
-Asset Transfers are implemented in the body of a [TAIP-2](TAIP-2) message.
+Asset Transfers are implemented in the body of a [TAIP-2] message.

 ### DIDComm type URI

-The preliminary URI to be used in the [TAIP-2](TAIP-2) type header should be `https://tap.rsvp/schema/taip-3#Transfer`.
+The preliminary URI to be used in the [TAIP-2] type header should be `https://tap.rsvp/schema/taip-3#Transfer`.

 ### Message Body

-As specified in [TAIP-2](./taip-2.md) the message body is [JSON-LD](https://www.w3.org/TR/json-ld).
+As specified in [TAIP-2] the message body is [JSON-LD].
 The following attributes are defined:

 * `@context` - REQUIRED the JSON-LD context `https://tap.rsvp/schema/1.0` (provisional)
 * `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#Transfer` (provisional)